kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 that use multiway ASP joins on highly cyclic triangle and 4-clique queries.
 You can play around and do more examples.

-A Thank You & a Fun Side Story About Don Knuth's Reaction to the Term "Worst-case Optimal"
+## A Thank You & a Story About Knuth's Reaction to the Term "Worst-case Optimal"

-Before, wrapping up, I want to say a thank you to [Chris Ré](), who is a co-inventor of earliest of these algorithms.
+Before, wrapping up, I want to say thank you to [Chris Ré](), who is a co-inventor of earliest of these algorithms.
 Back in the day, Chris had introduced me to this area in the 5th year of my PhD and we had written a paper on the topic in the space of evaluating